bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

 the developer can add a *@Constraints* annotation inside each *@Method* annotation containing the specific constraints for that implementation.
-Since the Mergesort has a higher memory consumption than the quicksort, the following example sets a requirement of 1 core and 2GB of memory for the mergesort implementation and 1 core and 500MB of memory for the quicksort.
+Since the Mergesort has a higher memory consumption than the quicksort, the :numref:`specific_implementation_constraints_java` sets a requirement of 1 core and 2GB of memory for the mergesort implementation and 1 core and 500MB of memory for the quicksort.

 .. code-block:: java
+    :name: specific_implementation_constraints_java
+    :caption: Alternative sorting method definition with specific constraints example

     @Constraints(computingUnits = "1")
     @Method(declaringClass = "packagepath.Mergesort", constraints = @Constraints(memorySize = "2.0"))